Inventors Lab . . . A Word About Patents

 For an inventor or new business, prosecuting a patent can consume a lot of resources — not only money, but lots of time writing and reviewing and documenting.

 And the kicker, after all the payments, having a patent does not mean the government will protect your invention.
-Rather, A patent is only as good as your pockets are deep.
+Rather, a patent gives you the right to defend the IP.
+And, A patent is only as good as your pockets are deep.
 Though this may be somewhat sarcastic, it’s true.
 Owning a patent does not keep someone from infringing — it’s just a tool to enforce your rights to the intellectual property.
-If someone infringes, you pay to go after them — and that can get REALLY expensive.
+If someone infringes, you pay (both time and money) to go after them — and that can get REALLY expensive.

 If this sounds negative, I’m sorry.
+It’s a dose of reality.
 Don’t let the above comments scare you away . . . rather, be aware of the limitations, so you can make informed decisions.

 There are several things you can do to help yourself move through into the Patent Zone.
+These will help in conserving the required cost as well as the potential time drain.
 Here are a few:

 - Find a “Good” patent attorney to discuss these matters with.
 It’s always dangerous going into an attorney’s office because they benefit when you’re there — often.
+A shyster attorney will play on fears that everyone is out to get your idea, and that’s just not true.
 You need a “Good” one that has your best interest front and center — one that will help you walk away if it’s really better for YOU.

 - VERY judiciously consider when or if to file a patent application.
+Often you can delay application to postpone cost, or use separate tools, like Provisional Patents to minimize initial cost.
 Sometimes it is best to stay away.

-- If the decision is to go is made, consider the timing.
+- If the decision is to go, consider the timing.
 It can often be best to delay applying for a patent until your product is nearly ready for market.
-It does some very important things:
+This delay does some very important things:

 - Preserves the length of time for patent coverage while the product is actually in the market.